Nivolumab + Chemoradiation in Stage II-IVB Nasopharyngeal Carcinoma (NPC)

 - Histologically or cytologically confirmed nasopharyngeal carcinoma, stage II-IV by American Joint Committee on Cancer (AJCC) 7th edition, endemic-type (defined as World Health Organization (WHO) type 2a and 2b nonkeratinizing or undifferentiated subtypes,excluding WHO type I keratinizing subtype) performed on a biopsy that occurred within 90 days of registration.

-- Positron emission tomography-computed tomography (PET-CT) within 60 days of registration showing radiographic stage II to IVB nasopharyngeal cancer.
+- PET-CT (preferred) or a CT of chest, abdomen, and pelvis within 60 days of registration showing radiographic stage II to IVB nasopharyngeal cancer.

 - No distant metastasis as verified by one of the study investigators.